ChameleonCloud/docs/source/technical/reservations.rst

    node during a project, while keeping that node available to the project.
 This ensures that resources required for a class are not unavailable before a deadline.
    If this is required for your usage, we can temporarily grant exclusive access to a node to your project.
-Please create a lease for the node, and contact the |Help Desk|
+Create a lease for the node, and contact the |Help Desk|
    to request exclusive node access for your project.

 .. figure:: reservations/networkcalendar.png